shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

 The Brashares Group at University of California-Berkeley also offers [advice](https://nature.berkeley.edu/BrasharesGroup/advice/) for applying to a graduate program in ecology/evolution/conservation.

-Feel free to reach out to me (lmhennelly@ucdavis.edu) if you have questions about applying to graduate school.
-I'm happy to answer any questions.
+Feel free to reach out to me (lmhennelly@ucdavis.edu) if you have questions about applying to graduate school -- I'm happy to answer any questions.